ig0re4/external-ip-publisher/README.md

 # external-ip-publisher
 ##About
- The external IP Address publisher is a java based application runs on the Windows only.
-The publisher is registered as a windows service and poll your computer external IP address and in case then it change, the service sends e-mail notification with your new IP Address.
+External IP Address publisher is a java based application runs on the Windows only.
+The publisher is registered as a windows service, polls your computer external IP address and in case it's change, the service sends e-mail notification with your new IP Address.

 ##Configuration
- The configuration defined in the ip-notifier.ini file.
+ Configuration defined in the ip-notifier.ini file.
 Please follow my comments.
 ##Password Encryption
-  One of the configuration properties its your email password, which you need to create by command java com.ip.notifier.StringCryptor <command> <text>
+  One of the configuration properties its your email password, which shall be encrypted by next command java com.ip.notifier.StringCryptor <option> <text>
-  command :
+  option :
 		-e - encrypt text.
 		-d - decrypt text.

 ##Execute
 1. Copy deploy folder to your computer.
+2. Configure ip-notifier.ini file
-2. To create IP Notifier service run : ip-notifier.exe --WinRun4J:RegisterService.
+2. Execute from cli : ip-notifier.exe --WinRun4J:RegisterService.
 3. Open "Services" application and start the IP Notifier service.
+P.S
-4. Delete IP Notifier service run : ip-notifier.exe --WinRun4J:UnregisterService.
+ In order to delete IP Notifier service you shall run - ip-notifier.exe --WinRun4J:UnregisterService.

 #####The application uses the winrun4j tool http://winrun4j.sourceforge.net for the Windows service functionality handling.